kevinohara80/nforce/README.md

 * `testLoginUri`: Optional.
 Used to override the testLoginUri if needed.
 * `gzip`: Optional.
 If set to boolean 'true', then *nforce* will request that salesforce compress responses (using gzip) before transmitting over-the-wire.
 * `autoRefresh`: Optional.
 If set to boolean 'true', *nforce* will auto-refresh your oauth access token if it tries a request and fails due to an expired token.
 Only works with web oauth flows.
 Username/password flows don't return refresh tokens.
+* `onRefresh`: Optional.
+This is a function that is called when a request going through the connection triggers an auto-refresh.
+This hook is handy for updating your oauth tokens in a database or other store.
+The function is passed three arguments `newOauth`, `oldOauth`, and a `callback` function.
+The callback must be called with either an error or null value.

 ### createSObject(type, [fieldValues])